Om-awasth/Corporate-Ticketing-System/README.md

 ## 📝 Conclusion

-This project demonstrates a real-world full-stack system with secure authentication, structured backend, and efficient ticket handling.
+This project demonstrates a real world full stack system with secure authentication, structured backend, and efficient ticket handling.

 ---